huu-thien/dev-notes/BE/Dotnet/Intern tech notes/Repository pattern & Unit of work.md

     - Reuse access database code
     - Easier to test business logic part
 - Generic repository: contains common operations (CRUD) of all the entities, avoid duplicate code
-- Specific repository: inheir from generic repository, contains entity-specific operations
+- Specific repository: inherit  from generic repository, contains entity-specific operations
 ![Pasted image 20230729224639](attachments/Pasted%20image%2020230729224639.png)

 - Problem: lack of transaction mechanic.
 Each repository hold a dbcontext on its own, if a repository SaveChanges successfully but another repository doesn’t → _inconsistent_